pinobatch/nrom-template/README.md

 1. Open a terminal.
 2. Type the following, followed by the Enter key:

-        sudo apt-get install build-essential python3-pil
+        sudo apt install build-essential python3-pil

 3. Type your password to authorize the installation.

 To install Make, Python 3, and Pillow under Fedora:
-(instructions suggested by jroatch; not tested)
+(instructions suggested by jroatch; not tested; maybe outdated)

 1. Open a terminal and use `su` to become root.
 2. Type the following, followed by the Enter key:

         yum install make automake gcc gcc-c++ python3 python3-pillow

-Because cc65 is a fairly niche tool, and because the C compiler portion (which this demo does not use) used to have non-free restrictions on distribution, your Linux distribution's default repository is unlikely to provide cc65.
-This means you will probably need to install it from source code.
+Because cc65 is a fairly niche tool, and because part of the package once had non-free restrictions on distribution, your Linux distribution's default repository might not provide cc65.
+If not, you can install it from source code.

 1. Visit [cc65 on GitHub].
 2. Click Download ZIP